-Over the weekend, when the company reported its latest quarterly financial results, the biggest part of the story wasn’t revenue and earnings.
-Rather it was the news that Berkshire Hathaway bought back more than $9 billion of its own shares.
-That marked a new record, beating out the second quarter’s then-record buyback of more than $5 billion in company stock.
+When Berkshire Hathaway reported fourth-quarter results in February 2021, the biggest part of the story wasn’t revenue and earnings.
+Instead, it was the news that Berkshire Hathaway bought back a staggering $24.7 billion of its own shares over the course of 2020.
+That marked a new record, easily surpassing the $5 billion Berkshire Hathaway spent on buybacks in 2019.

-With one of the world’s top investors apparently thinking shares of his own company are the best place to deploy capital, investors might be wondering whether they, too, might want to buy the company’s shares for the first time or bulk up on positions they already hold.
+When one of the world’s top investors believes that shares of his own company are the best place to deploy capital, investors might wonder whether they, too, should buy the company’s shares for the first time or bulk up on positions they already hold.
 Here are some things to consider when thinking about buying Berkshire Hathaway stock:

 — Berkshire Hathaway at a glance.

 — Pros to buying.

 — Cons to buying.